Molly Samuel-Leport

-Molly Irene Samuel-Leport MBE (born 12 September 1961 in London, England) is a British karateka, community leader and political candidate.
+Molly Irene Samuel-Leport MBE (born 12 September 1961) is a British karateka, community leader and political candidate.
 She has a 6th Dan black belt in karate and is the winner of multiple European Karate Championships.
 Samuel-Leport received the 1989 Sunday Times International Sports Woman of the Year and 1987 Jamaican Jubilee Award for Excellence.

 She was appointed Member of the Order of the British Empire (MBE) in the 2015 New Year Honours for services to karate.